elrumo/stackOverflow_focus/README.md

 # Hide all the clutter
+***Also check out the open beta for a bookmarking service I'm working on, [WebBites.io](https://bit.ly/elias-webbites)***

 Remove all unnecessary clutter when looking for help on StackOverflow.
-Until the plugin goes live on the Chrome store, you can download it here: [Link](https://github.com/elrumo/stackOverflow_focus/raw/master/Dist.zip)

 <figure>
 <img src="https://github.com/elrumo/stackOverflow_focus/raw/master/Social/Before.png" alt="After" style="width: 400px" />